Manage your Raygun quota effectively with these tipsPosted Nov 19, 2022 | 13 min. (2590 words)

 When you launch Raygun Crash Reporting, you’ll see a range of tabs under the central graph:

 Any new errors from your application will land in your “Active” tab.
 Depending on your notification settings we will also send you an email to let you know that an error has occurred.
-If you have integrated with one of our ChatOps providers (e.g. Slack or HipChat), you’ll also get notified there.
+If you have integrated with one of our ChatOps providers (e.g. Slack), you’ll also get notified there.

 Errors ordered by “Count” will also indicate how many users have been affected.
 Raygun recommends that you prioritize error fixes based on how many users are affected by an error.

 As long as an error remains in the “Active” tab, Raygun will continue to collect all the details related to the error which will count towards your quota.